-UHS's legal representatives continue to meet with representatives of the civil and criminal divisions of the United States Attorney's Office for the Southern District of Texas to discuss the status of these matters.
-UHS's representatives have been advised that the government is continuing its investigations.
-UHS understands that, based on those discussions and its investigations to date, the government is focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper or illegal payments.
-UHS understands that the government is also focusing its investigation to determine whether the South Texas Health System affiliates and certain individuals illegally failed to fully comply with the original OIG subpoena.
-UHS is investigating these matters, cooperating with the investigations and responding to the matters raised with them.
-UHS continues to produce documents on a rolling basis to the government based on its requests pursuant to its investigations.
-UHS expects to continue their discussions with the government to attempt to resolve these matters in a manner satisfactory to UHS and the government.
-There is no assurance that UHS will be able to do so, and, at this time, UHS is unable to evaluate the extent of any potential financial or other exposure in connection with these matters which are related to the subject of the government's investigations.
+UHS has advised us that they have received notification from the U.S. Department of Justice ("DOJ") that, at this time, the DOJ will not be pursuing criminal prosecutive action against UHS or its South Texas Health System affiliates.
+The DOJ is still investigating whether or not any individuals independently obstructed justice as it relates to the civil subpoena dated November 21, 2005.
+Representatives of UHS have been advised that the Civil Division of the U.S. Attorney's office in Houston, Texas is continuing its investigation in connection with the civil subpoena dated November 21, 2005 issued by the OIG.
+UHS's legal representatives continue to meet with representatives of the Civil Division to discuss the status of this matter.
+UHS understands that, based on those discussions and its investigations to date, the government is focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper payments.
+UHS is cooperating with the investigations and responding to the matters raised with them.
+UHS expects to continue its discussions with the government to attempt to resolve this matter in a manner satisfactory to UHS and the government.
+There is no assurance that UHS will be able to do so, and, at this time, UHS is unable to evaluate the extent of any potential financial or other exposure in connection with this matter.

 UHS has advised us that it monitors all aspects of its business and that it has developed a comprehensive ethics and compliance program that is designed to meet or exceed applicable federal guidelines and industry standards.
 Because the law in this area is complex and constantly evolving, governmental investigation or litigation may result in interpretations that are inconsistent with industry practices, including UHS's.
-Although UHS believes its policies, procedures and practices comply with governmental regulations, no assurance can be given that UHS will not be subjected to further inquiries or actions, or that UHS will not be faced with sanctions, fines or penalties in connection with the investigation of their South Texas Health System affiliates.
+Although UHS believes its policies, procedures and practices comply with governmental regulations, from time to time UHS is subjected to inquiries or actions with respect to its facilities and there is no assurance that UHS will not face sanctions, fines or penalties in connection with such inquiries or actions, including with respect to the investigation of its South Texas Health System affiliates.
 Even if UHS were to ultimately prevail, the government's inquiry and/or action in connection with this matter could have a material adverse effect on UHS's future operating results and on the future operating results of McAllen Medical Center.
 While the base rentals are guaranteed by UHS through the end of the existing lease term, should this matter adversely impact the future revenues and/or operating results of McAllen Medical Center, the future bonus rental earned by us on this facility may be materially, adversely impacted.
-Bonus rental revenue earned by us from McAllen Medical Center amounted to \$1.7 million during 2007 and \$1.9 million during 2006.
+Bonus rental revenue earned by us from McAllen Medical Center amounted to \$889,000 for the six months ended June 30, 2008 and \$1.7 million during 2007.
 We can provide no assurance that this matter will not have a material adverse impact on underlying value of McAllen Medical Center or on the future base rental earned on this facility should the existing lease not be renewed pursuant to its current lease rates after its December, 2011 scheduled expiration of the existing lease term.